(Disclosure: Some of the links below may be affiliate links)

-Now, we are at the top of a raging bull market that is lasting for about ten years.
-It is is also the longest we have gone without a recession for a very long time!
+Now, we are at the top of a raging bull market lasting for about ten years.
+It is also the longest we have gone without a recession for a long time!
 And recessions are known to occur every eight to ten years.

 Of course, just because this happened in the past does not mean it will happen again soon.

-But you can also factor in that several global economies are starting to slow down.
+But you can also factor in that several global economies are slowing down.
 And the United States and China are fighting their trade wars.
 Moreover, Hong Kong is in a bad place right now, and it is a stronghold for banks.
 Finally, in 2019, several of the important yield curves inverted.

 What can you do to protect yourself?

 First, do not panic!
-You need to be prepared, but there is no need for panic!
+You need to be prepared, but there is no need to panic!

-There are a few things you can to be better prepared.
+There are a few things you can do to be better prepared for a recession.

 1. Prepare your emergency fund

-If you are worried you might lose your job during a recession, it may be a good time to increase the size of your emergency fund.
-If you can save about six months of expenses, this could help you a lot during troubled times.
+If you are worried about losing your job during a recession, it may be a good time to increase the size of your emergency fund.
+If you can save about six months of expenses, this could greatly help you during troubled times.

-Once it is over, you could reduce it again and invest the surplus.
-If you do not have an emergency fund at all, this could be an excellent time to start one.
+Once it is over, you could reduce it again and invest the surplus in the stock market.
+If you do not have an emergency fund, this could be an excellent time to start one.

 2. Improve your budget

-If you have not done so in a while, you should check your budget to make sure you are not overspending.
+If you have not done so in a while, you should check your budget to ensure you are not overspending.
 It could be a great time to lower your expenses.
-Actually, it is always a good time to reduce your spending if you can.
+It is always a good time to reduce your spending if you can.

 Also, you could prepare a list of expenses that are not strictly necessary.
 If things get bad, you can use that list to lower your expenses even more during the crisis.

-A good thing to do is to hold off any big purchases you have planned.
-For instance, it may not be a great idea to buy a new car just before a recession.
+A good thing to do is to hold off on any big purchases you have planned.
+For instance, it may not be a great idea to buy a new car before a recession.

 3. Reduce your debts

-Also, it is always better to be debt-free in time of crisis.
+Also, it is always better to be debt-free in times of crisis.
 Try to lower your debts before the bad times.
-Of course, do not push it too far.
-If you are confident you will be able to weather the crisis, you do not need to change too many things.
+But, of course, do not push it too far.
+If you are confident you will weather the crisis, you do not need to change too many things.

-As ever, you should focus on bad debts.
-These are debts with high-interest rates.
-This would be probably credit card debts and car loans for instance.
+You should focus on bad debts.
+These are debts with high interest rates.
+It would probably be credit card debts and car loans, for instance.
 But you can live with a low-interest mortgage during a recession.

 4. Make yourself more valuable at work

-Finally, if you are worried your company might cut some jobs, you should try to make yourself less expendable.
+Finally, if you are worried about your company cutting some jobs, you should try to make yourself less expendable.
 You need to bring your A-game to the company.
 Take on more responsibilities, for instance.

-You can try to do the same things that if you were to increase your career income.
+You could try to do the same things if you were to increase your career income.

 5. Review your investments

 During a recession, you need to be ready to take on significant losses.
-If the stock market drops 30%, you need to be able to withstand it.
-The worst thing you can do in a bear market is selling!
+For example, if the stock market drops 30%, you must withstand it.
+The worst thing you can do in a bear market is sell!

 It may be a good time to revisit your portfolio.
-For instance, if you hold more stocks than you are comfortable with, it could be an excellent time to switch some to bonds or even cash.
-In any case, it is always good to revisit your portfolio from time to time.
+For instance, if you hold more stocks than you are comfortable with, it could be an excellent time to switch to bonds or cash.
+In any case, it is always good to revisit your portfolio occasionally.

 6. Reduce your withdrawals (FI people)

-Bad returns in the first years of early retirement are one of the worst things that can happen during Financial Independence.
-This is because of Sequence of Returns risk.
+Bad returns in the first years of early retirement are among the worst things that can happen during Financial Independence.
+It is because of the Sequence of Returns risk.
 However, you still have a high chance of success, according to the Trinity Study.

 By now, you should know everything you need to know about recessions.
 You need to be prepared for the next one.
 But there is no reason to panic.
 Panic only leads to bad decisions.

-We know that there will be a next recession.
+The next recession will come eventually.
 But we do not know when and there is no way to know it!

 However, it has been more than ten years since the last one.
 And we have seen several signals that could indicate the next one.
 So, I do not think it will take long before the next one.

 It never hurts to be prepared.
-And most of the things you can do to protect yourself from a recession are things that will also improve your financial life now!
+And most of the things you can do to protect yourself from a recession will also improve your financial life now!